What Is Spalling Concrete?

 1. What is the meaning of spalling concrete?

-Spalling can be defined as the flaking or breaking off of the concrete particles from the concrete surface and exposed the reinforcement to the atmosphere.
+Spalling can be defined as the flaking or breaking off of the concrete particles from the concrete surface and exposing the reinforcement to the atmosphere.

 2. Is concrete spalling dangerous?